ju-klein/ju-klein/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on the intersection of LLMs and databases
+- 🔭 I’m currently working at the intersection of LLMs and databases
 - 🌱 I’m currently learning CMake
 - 👯 I’m looking to collaborate on open source projects
 <!-- - 🤔 I’m looking for help with ... -->